 Unlike other coaching methods, when an enterprise agile coach steps into a project, they bring not just insights for individuals but also tools and processes which seamlessly integrate Agile practices with existing aspects of a given business environment.

-The goal could be anything from strategic alignment across multiple departments to mitigating risk factors which might otherwise impede organizational growth and forward momentum.
+The goal could be anything from strategic alignment across multiple departments to mitigating risk factors that might otherwise impede organizational growth and forward momentum.

 - Implement Systems Thinking